+Definition:

-Definition: A preceptor is one who promotes the student's clinical lived experiences and new ways of caring and knowing in nursing situations.
-The preceptor draws upon nursing knowledge embedded in practice and creates a learning environment which is dynamic and innovative.
-The ratio of preceptors to students will be small, in order to facilitate student learning, socialization to the profession, and mentorship.
+A nursing preceptorship is a method of guiding students to meet clinical objectives, competencies, and requirements while delivering safe, quality patient care, under the direction of an experienced registered nurse in a dedicated clinical setting.
+Preceptors guide and educate nursing students through direct observation and instruction.
+The preceptor draws upon nursing knowledge embedded in practice and creates a learning environment that is dynamic and innovative.
+The ratio of preceptors to students will be one-to-one, in order to facilitate student learning and mentorship.
 An exception will be made for management preceptors.
 Management preceptor may be placed with several students based on the manager's previous experience, evaluation, and individual preference.